Millcreek Canyon (Salt Lake County, Utah)

-Millcreek Canyon (also Mill Creek Canyon) is a canyon in the Wasatch Mountains and part of Millcreek City on the east side of the Salt Lake Valley, Utah.
+Millcreek Canyon (also Mill Creek Canyon) (Shoshoni: Tempin-Tekkoappah, “rock trap”) is a canyon in the Wasatch Mountains and part of Millcreek City on the east side of the Salt Lake Valley, Utah.
 It is a popular recreation area both in the summer and in the winter.
 It was named by Brigham Young on August 22, 1847, before all of the mills that were built in and below the densely forested canyon.
 It is home to two restaurants and six Boy Scout Day Camps.

 Millcreek Canyon is next to Parley's Canyon on the north and Big Cottonwood Canyon on the south.
 Though perhaps the most accessible canyon to Salt Lake City, its upper reaches are much less visited than neighboring canyons.

 Recreation

 Biking

 The upper trails in Millcreek Canyon (those above the winter gate, which is located at the Maple Grove picnic area) are open to biking on even-numbered days only.
 Bikes are allowed on the lower trails on all days.